Tao Te Ching

 Authentic Leadership pioneering thought leader

-Themes: Change Business
+Themes: Business Change

 “The future of business? – A faster and faster transition from the mechanical, rote, and unskilled to the innovative, educated and personal as technology, computers, and robots assume bigger and bigger roles.”